What is the Lympahatic System?

 The Lymphatic system consists of a network of vessels (tubes) and nodes (glands) which are present throughout the whole body.
 We have c.
 640 nodes - in the neck,under arms,abdomen, groin, and legs mainly.
 The vessels contain fluid called lymph which forms in the body tissues, collected just under the skin by initial lymph vessels which drain into collector vessels which pump it towards the nodes where it is filtered, treated by bacteria and virus killing T and B lymphocytes, and then returned to the blood stream for eventual excretion by the kidneys.
 The nodes and an efficiently flowing lymphatic system therefore play an important role in fighting infection and viruses and are a vital part of the immune and defence system.

 Why do we sometimes get swelling in the limbs, face, neck and other areas?

 Sometimes the lymph flow is obstructed, slowed down, temporarily or permanently impaired for a number of reasons.
-This can be caused by some kind of trauma to due to injury or perhaps surgery, lack of movement, extreme cold or heat, or a number of other reasons.
+This can be caused by some kind of trauma to due to injury or lack of movement, extreme cold or heat, or a number of other reasons.
 Also, if there has been an invasive operative procedure, sometimes there might have been some disturbance to lymph vessels or removal of the nodes.
 In these cases swelling can result due to lymph fluid being unable to be efficiently removed by the lymph ducts and vessels.